karlitos83/drupal-demo/README.md

 9. When editing, users can add Pokémon to their Pokedex as desired.

 Feel free to explore this Drupal project's capabilities and functionalities.

+## TODO List

+- [ ] Implement random Pokémon summoning through an API request to an endpoint created with 'webform_rest' and record the summoning in a webform.

+- [ ] Enable the ability to capture a Pokémon if the user has available Pokéballs, based on the Pokémon's capture rate.

+- [ ] Update the webform submission via an API request to the webform endpoint with the results of the Pokémon capture.
+The controller should also update the user's profile with the captured Pokémon.

+- [ ] Build a call to action that triggers JavaScript to display the randomly summoned Pokémon and a button to attempt capturing the Pokémon while it's present.